 This powerful storytelling, show-and-tell method is exactly what’s behind the Park Champion campaign, NRPA’s signature grassroots advocacy initiative.
 This innovative campaign is engaging park and recreation professionals, park advocates, and decision-makers across the nation in park and recreation advocacy.
 Through webinars with expert guest speakers, comprehensive toolkits, and staff on-hand, the Park Champion initiative is making it easy to bring Capitol Hill to a park near you.

-Looking forward to 2017, we’re excited to expand the Park Champion initiative to a year-round effort.
+Looking forward to 2018, we’re excited to continue the Park Champion initiative as a year-round effort.
 We’re excited to stand with our Park Champions and their networks, giving them the tools and support they need to bring Capitol Hill to a park near you.

 Make parks and recreation advocacy a priority this year – sign the Park Champion pledge today!